opencv/opencv/modules/core/doc/dynamic_structures.rst

 ----------
 Returns a pointer to a sequence element according to its index.

-.. ocv:cfunction:: char* cvGetSeqElem( const CvSeq* seq, int index )
+.. ocv:cfunction:: schar* cvGetSeqElem( const CvSeq* seq, int index )

     :param seq: Sequence